iwanjo/iwanjo/README.md

 **My name is Ian Wanjohi.
 I'm a third year CS Major at the [African Leadership University](https://www.alueducation.com/) in Rwanda.**

-**I am a full stack web and mobile developer  with two years of experience in creating dynamic and user-friendly applications.
+**I am a software engineer and UX/UI Designer  with two years of experience in creating dynamic and user-friendly applications.
 I strive to be a developer who can readily assess and communicate how an application should look, feel, and manipulate data while also understanding the technical limitations of such implementations.
 I live in the beautiful city of Nairobi in Kenya.**

 **You can visit my [Development Portfolio Here](https://ian-portfolio.vercel.app/)**